Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Related Work

 \subsection{Remote Sensing Image Change Interpretation (RSICI)}

-RSICI as it currently stands encompasses the tasks of RS change detection and captioning (CDC), capable of being applied across a diverse range of remote sensing data modalities and resolutions \citep{liu2024change}.
-RSCD is a fundamental spatio-temporal task aimed at identifying changes between multi-temporal images of a given area; either as binary predictions, or across multiple categories for deeper semantic understanding and causal attribution \citep{liu2025remote, li2025cd4c}.
-DL RSCD research has primarily revolved around RNN- and CNN-based models, which automatically learn hierarchical and multi-temporal features, but are constrained by local temporal and spatial receptive fields respectively.
-Transformers overcame this limitation by incorporating self-attention mechanisms, enabling the capture of global context and long-range dependencies that are crucial for interpreting complex scenes \citep{shi2024multi}.
-Recently, state-space models (e.g. Mamba \citep{gu2024mamba}) have emerged, with adaptations made for RSCD \citep{chen2024changemamba, zhang2025cdmamba}, which offer a promising alternative for efficient long-dependency modelling that doesn't incur the quadratic complexity of transformers \citep{liu2025remote}.
-Progress has been further accelerated by the widespread adoption of multi-scale feature fusion techniques, Siamese networks, and pretrained backbone networks for extracting high-level semantic features from multi-temporal RS imagery \citep{shi2024multi}.
-Zero-shot RSCD was recently achieved by the \textit{AnyChange} model \citep{zheng2024segment} which leverages the Segment Anything Model (SAM) \citep{kirillov2023segment} to provide annotation-free change analysis without task-specific fine-tuning.
+RSICI commonly encompasses the tasks of RS change detection and change captioning (CDC), applicable across diverse remote sensing data modalities and resolutions \citep{liu2024change}.
+RSCD is a fundamental spatio-temporal task aimed at identifying changes between multi-temporal images, either as binary predictions or across multiple categories \citep{liu2025remote, li2025cd4c}.
+Deep learning approaches have progressed from RNN- and CNN-based models to transformers incorporating self-attention, enabling the capture of global context and long-range dependencies crucial for complex scene interpretation \citep{tao2025advancements}.
+Progress has been further accelerated by multi-scale feature fusion, Siamese networks, and pretrained backbone networks \citep{shi2024multi}.
+Zero-shot RSCD was recently achieved by the \textit{AnyChange} model \citep{zheng2024segment}, which leverages SAM \citep{kirillov2023segment} for annotation-free change analysis.